11FL0/11FL0/README.md

 - 👋 Hi, I’m @11FL0
-- 👀 I’m interested in freedom, open-source, music, art, privacy, and nice things.
+- 👀 I’m interested in freedom, open-source, music, art, security, privacy, suckless code, opm, and nice things.
-- 🌱 I’m currently learning cyber security and network administration,
+- 🌱 I’m currently learning cyber security and network administration.
-- 💞️ I’m looking to collaborate on open-source music apps and infotainment automotive systems. private and secure instant message protocol.
+- 💞️ I’m looking to collaborate on open-source: music apps | infotainment automotive systems | private and secure instant message protocol.
-- 📫 How to reach me discord.
+- 📫 How to reach me: discord.

-- ⚡ Fun fact: What?
+- ⚡ Fun fact: co co cola used to have that white in it.

 <!---
 11FL0/11FL0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.